Tom's Guide Verdict

 If you’re looking for one of the best Bluetooth speakers under $100, the UE Wonderboom 3 could be your answer.
 It’s especially smart for outdoor listening, since it’s waterproof and has a dedicated setting that’s meant to make music sound better in an open space.
 Otherwise, 14 hours of playtime should keep the soundtrack running on your adventures.
 It certainly keeps up with my on-the-go lifestyle.

-But is the speaker that’s best for you?
+But is this the speaker that's best for you?
 My UE Wonderboom 3 review can help you decide.

 UE Wonderboom 3 review: Cheat sheet